 Its myriad education reforms all reiforce the Foundation's guiding belief that young people are not only our greatest natural resource, but our greatest national resource.
 This philosophy drives Lowell Milken and the foundation to develop many of the country’s most groundbreaking education reform initiatives.
 Whether founding the nation’s preeminent teacher recognition program,The Milken Educator Awards, highlighting the importance of early childhood education, advancing the effective use of education technology, or leading the nation’s most successful comprehensive education reform system, TAP, MFF continues to champion strategies that elevate education in America and around the world.

-Founded in 1989, The Milken Scholars program honors exceptional young men and women who have demonstrated the potential to make a profound difference in the world.
+Founded in 1989, The Milken Scholars Program honors exceptional young individuals who have demonstrated the potential to make a profound difference in the world.
 Scholars are chosen while high school seniors on the basis of distinguished academic performance, school and community service, leadership, and evidence of having overcome personal and social obstacles.
 Milken Scholars receive financial assistance plus a strong support system that lasts over time.

 The Jewish Educator Awards bestow public recognition and a significant financial prize on K-12 teachers, administrators and other education professionals who are making outstanding contributions to the Jewish and secular education of students in BJE (Builders of Jewish Education)-affiliated day schools across Greater Los Angeles.
 These awards call upon others in the profession to emulate the high standards of those honored for their intelligence, scholarship, creativity and compassion.